 - Planning and implementing the Department’s public relations programmes; and

-- Coordinates the preparation of briefings, logistics and visitation arrangements for the Department’s local and foreign guests.
+- Coordinating the preparation of briefings, logistics and visitation arrangements for the Department’s local and foreign guests

-- Planning, managing and documenting information materials for every policy, roles, programmes and activities, and Department’s official functions through the publication of printed materials such as newsletters, annual reports, brochures, flyers, photos, and videos that are made available for the media and public;
+- Planning, managing and documenting information materials for every policy, roles, programme and activity as well as the Department’s official functions through the publication of printed materials such as newsletters, annual reports, brochures, flyers, photos, and videos for distribution to the media and the public for their reference;

-- Coordinating and updating the contents of PSD’s portal.
+- Coordinating and updating the contents of the PSD Portal.

-- Acting as the focal point regarding matters of the Department’s service delivery and customer relationships;
+- Acting as the focal point regarding matters concerning the Department’s service delivery and customer relationships;

 - Planning and implementing PSD’s service delivery strategies and control management.
-Manage the daily operations of 1Serve JPA4U counter.
+Managing the daily operations of the JPA4U counter.

-- Coordinating and managing complaints, questions and suggestions received by the Department through SISPAA, 1MOCC, letters, emails, telephone calls, facsimile and social media.
+- Coordinating and managing complaints, questions and suggestions received by the Department through SISPAA, MyGCC, letters, e-mails, telephone calls, facsimile and social media.

-- Planning and implementing e-Pelanggan PSD (Virtual Hari Bertemu Pelanggan).
+- Planning and implementing PSD’s e-Pelanggan programme (Virtual Meet the Customers Day).

-- Planning and implementing JPA’s Customer Satisfaction Survey annually.
+- Planning and implementing PSD’s annual Customer Satisfaction Survey.

-- Monitoring and managing feedbacks on current issues related to PSD and the Public Service.
+- Monitoring and managing feedback on current issues related to PSD and the Public Service.

-- Planning and implementing media plans regarding publicity, promotions and campaigns for every policy, roles, programmes and activities, and official Department’s functions through TV and radio broadcasts; promotional materials such as buntings, banners and billboards; articles for the newspaper inserts; speeches; and information programs on PSD‘s service delivery;
+- Planning and implementing media plans regarding publicity, promotions and campaigns for every policy, role, programme and activity as well as official Department functions through TV and radio broadcasts; promotional materials such as buntings, banners and billboards; articles for the newspaper inserts; speeches; and information programs on PSD‘s service delivery;

 - Managing public and media relations by planning media strategies on dissemination of information through media coverage/press conferences, press releases, media releases and special TV/radio/newspaper interviews, as well as programmes with the media; and

-- Convey information regarding facts and circumstances related to the Department.
+- Conveying information on facts and circumstances related to the Department.

-- Managing the Department’s social media accounts department by ensuring the contents are constantly updated with the Department’s programmes/activities and current issues related to the public service;
+- Managing the Department’s social media accounts by ensuring the contents are constantly updated with the Department’s programmes/activities and current issues related to the public service;

-- Monitoring and managing the Information Board and Intelligent Smart Panel digital content in the Department is regularly updated; and
+- Monitoring and managing PSD’s Information Board and Intelligent Smart Panel by ensuring that the digital contents are regularly updated; and

 - Monitoring the Sistem Pengurusan Aduan Awam (SISPAA)